Simple Steps to Use Your French Press with Pre-Ground Coffee

 It can be fun to try different grind sizes as you learn more about coffee.
 Change the grind to something rougher if your cup is too bitter, and to something finer if it’s too weak.
 If you use the right grind size, you’ll be able to make a perfect French press coffee in no time.
 Each sip will be a delightful blend of tastes.

-Trying Out Different Coffee-to-water Ratios
+Trying Out Different Coffee-to-Water Ratios

 Trying different amounts of coffee to water is a fun adventure that lets you make French press coffee that tastes just the way you like it.
 The ratio of coffee to water is very important for making sure that your brew has the right amount of strength, body, and taste.
 Here is an easy-to-follow guide to help you start this tasty adventure.